gsharma101/Twitter-Social-Network-Clone/README.md

 1 Install Xampp in your local computer<br>
 2 create a database with the name twitter<br>
-3 import Sql from the code to your data base<br>
+3 import Sql from the code to your database<br>
 4 Enjoy😁